dseguy/php-error-messages/messages/must-be-of-type-%s,-%s-given.rst

 + a scalar type is used when another incompatible type is expected: using an array instead of a integer.
 + a compatible type is provided when strict_types is active: for example, using a numeric string or a stringable object with a ``string`` type.
 + a parent class is used where a child type is expected: object types accept child classes, not parent ones.
-+ the type is an interface, and the provided object is not implementing it explicitely
++ the type is an interface, and the provided object is not implementing it explicitly
 + the type has a typo
 + the type should is not the one that is the specifications.